-It seems everyone has been in a documentary kind of mood lately, especially with the release of the Joan Didion piece, The Center Will Not Hold, on Netflix (directed by Didion’s nephew, no less).
-We love the options that Netflix has to offer, but there happen to be other ways to catch these informative works of art, including by watching the best documentaries on YouTube.
+Documentaries are all the rage lately, especially with interesting releases like Fyre and the Joan Didion piece, The Center Will Not Hold, on Netflix (directed by Didion’s nephew, no less).
+We love the options that Netflix has to offer, but there are definitely other ways to catch these informative works of art, like watching the best documentaries on YouTube.
 One major perk?
-The docs on the streaming site are completely free—no subscription necessary—which is pretty major if you’re anything like me and have a holiday shopping list that’s a mile long.
+Some of the docs on the streaming site are completely free—no subscription necessary.

-And as for our selection of must-sees?
-There is certainly something for everyone.
-They range from a biography of physicist Stephen Hawking to an in-depth look at serial killers and even a behind-the-scenes glimpse at the life of singer Demi Lovato.
-Start working your way down the list tonight with the twelve best documentaries on YouTube out right now.
+As for our selection of must-sees, there is certainly something for everyone.
+They range from a biography of physicist Stephen Hawking, to an in-depth look at serial killers, and even a behind-the-scenes glimpse at the life of singer Demi Lovato.
+Start working your way down the list tonight with the 30 best documentaries on YouTube out right now.
 We promise you won’t be disappointed.

-The beer scene in Harrisburg, Pennsylvania, is booming right now, with nearly two dozen breweries opening in the past two years alone.
-This fairly new documentary features tons of interviews with local brewers, including some of the area’s greats.
+The beer scene in Harrisburg, Pennsylvania, is booming, with nearly two dozen breweries opening in two years alone.
+This documentary features tons of interviews with local brewers, including some of the area’s greats.
 If you’re into craft beer, we guarantee this pick will be worth skipping happy hour for.

 Things are not always as they seem, and this chilling documentary about a serial killer/family man will prove this point.
 It’s not for the faint of heart, as you’ll hear about some of the 100 murders Richard “The Iceman” Kuklinski reportedly committed from police officers, medical examiners, and his wife.
 Oh yeah, and you’ll hear from Kuklinski himself as to exactly how he did it.